simunovicM/equilibrium/README.md

 ![](image.png)

-Javascript binder - Bind data like never before - perfect for any existing project, even legacy one!
+Javascript binder - Create interactive UIs easier then ever before - perfect for any existing project, even legacy one!

 I always liked the way angularjs binds elements (and did not like the way it doesn't support other UIs).
 In the company I work right now it was not possibile to implement angularjs into existing